 - The possibility of swimming or snorkelling

-- Transfer pre or post-expedition between airport and ship (or vice versa)
+- Transfer in Broome pre-expedition between airport and ship

 Why this expedition is different

 Browse Island – a small 14-hectare uninhabited island lying in the Timor Sea about 180 kilometres north-west of the Kimberley.
 The island is an important nesting site for Green Turtles as well as seabirds – the only other sign of life being a solitary lighthouse.